How to FedEx Create a Label: 2026 Step-by-Step Guide

 Getting Started: What You Need to Create a FedEx Label

 Before you can get your package on its way, you’ll need a few key pieces of information.
-Having these ready will make the process smooth and help you avoid any unexpected costs.
+Having these ready will make the process smooth and help you avoid unexpected costs.

 • Package Details: You must have the recipient’s full address, your return address, and the package’s weight and dimensions.
 Accuracy here is crucial because these factors determine the shipping cost.
 If you’re unsure how to estimate weight, dimensions, or dimensional weight, see our guide on how to calculate shipping costs.